Christianity in Tajikistan: Restriction

 In early 2009 Tajikistan enacted a new law on religious practice which essentially limits worship to state-sanctioned forms.
 The new law imposes censorship on religious literature and restricts performing rituals to state-approved venues.
 It makes it harder for new religious communities to get registration.
 This law has been used to ban the Christian aid group.

-Discrimination
+Persecutions

 In recent years, several incidents of violence and discrimination against the Christian minority have been reported.
 These included the bombing of a Christian church in Dushanbe in 2000, killing 10 and wounding many more.
 According to reports, some of the surviving victims later faced harassment by the police.
 In 2012, a young man dressed as Father Frost was stabbed to death in Dushanbe by a crowd shouting "You infidel!".
 The murder was motivated by religious hatred, according to the Tajik police.

 In spite of opposition in relation to conversion from Islam to Christianity, a 2015 study estimates some 2,600 Christians with Muslim backgrounds reside in the country.